 In general, I discourage use of hair dyes containing artificial coloring agents, which to my mind are as suspect in cosmetic products as they are in food.
-More than 5,000 different chemicals – some of them carcinogenic in animals – are used in hair dyes; these can be absorbed through the scalp, with its rich blood supply and be carried throughout the body.
+More than 5,000 different chemicals – some of them known to be carcinogenic in animals – are used in hair dyes; these are readily absorbed through the scalp with its rich blood supply and carried throughout the body.

 Andrew Weil, M.D.

 Dale Sandler et al, “Hair dye and chemical straightener use and breast cancer risk in a large US population of black and white women,” International Journal of Cancer, December 3, 2019, doi.org/10.1002/ijc.32738